 Securities and Exchange Commission (SEC) Chair Mary Jo White bluntly told attendees of the Reuters Financial Regulation Summit in Washington D.C. a few short weeks ago that cybersecurity is the single largest risk facing the financial sector reports Reuters.
 Despite “a lot of preparedness, a lot of awareness” among broker-dealers and investment advisors, Ms. White said, “their policies and procedures are not tailored to their particular risks.”
 White further stated “we can’t do enough in this sector,” a statement proven by the coordinated malware attack that stole $81 million from Bangladesh central bank this past February.

 Financial companies should be concerned.
 It has not been the only attack in recent history; the Vietnamese Central Bank lost over $1 million in a cyber-attack, and the Russian currency system was manipulated with another attack to change the ruble-dollar rate by 15% within minutes.
 The multi-million and perhaps billion-dollar question is how can financial companies protect their assets?
 Cybersecurity is a multifaceted effort, layers upon layers of security; there isn’t a single tool that can protect everything, but by focusing on the main target, businesses can prioritize security.

-You can learn more about our approach by viewing our Privileged Access Management service area or clicking the button below to download our detailed Privileged Access Management datasheet.
+You can learn more about our approach by viewing our Privileged Access Management service area.